 Is Your Art Ready For Art Gallery Applications

 An artist needs to know if their art is ready for gallery applications.
-This means that the artist needs to be sure that their art is good enough to show others.
+This means the artist must ensure their art is good enough to show others.
 They also need to be sure that the art fits the gallery’s theme.
-If everything is good, the artist can start submitting their work to galleries.
+If everything is good, the artist can submit their work to galleries.

 - Ask these questions before deciding if you want to contact galleries: